With Special Guests

 Blind Boy Paxton in SYD

 “When a horn is pressed to his lips, he shoots flames, occasionally indulging in a few showstoppy tricks, spitting out staccato notes like a lawn sprinkler or bleating an elongated phrase like a distant ambulance coming to the rescue.
 Rows of converts dance and smile.
 Andrews (Trombone Shorty) smiles back.” – The Guardian

-Bluesfest favourite Trombone Shorty is bringing his energetic fusion of funk/rock/jazz/hip-hop to back to Australia.
-The New Orleans native began his career as a bandleader at the young age of six, toured internationally at age 12, and spent his teens playing with various brass bands throughout New Orleans and touring worldwide with Lenny Kravitz.
+Bluesfest favourite Trombone Shorty is bringing his energetic sound back to Australia.
+The New Orleans native began his career as a bandleader at the young age of six, toured internationally at age 12, and spent his teens playing with brass bands and touring worldwide with Lenny Kravitz.

 His performances are high energy, soulful and totally full of joy, don’t miss them when they hit Sydney and Melbourne in April 2017.

 “For True is the album that best seems to capture the blistering energy and momentum of a sweaty, brass-fueled rave-up at some hole-in-the-wall New Orleans club.
 On those terms, it’s pretty close to perfect.”- The Hurst Review